 It is possible to visit both Hogsmeade and Diagon Alley in one day, but you’ll likely be rushed, and you’ll miss a lot of the carefully crafted details.
 You’ll also miss everything else both parks have to offer.

 If you can, take at least two days to visit, and don’t forget about the Park to Park passes.
-Even better, right now Universal has a fantastic special, where you get two more days FREE if you buy a two day Park to Park pass.
-See Universal Orlando’s deals here.
+Even better, right now Universal has a fantastic special, where you get two extra days FREE if you buy a 3 day Park to Park pass.
+See all of the Universal Orlando’s deals here.

 We’ve heard great things about buying passes in advance on Undercover Tourist.
 Unlike a lot of other sites, taxes are included up front (so no surprise fees at the end), AND shipping is free.
 Plus, you’ll save $42 over paying at the gate.

 Save $53 on a three day Park-To-Park pass, with TWO DAYS FREE here.

 We grabbed the app the day before we went to help develop a game plan for the big day and to let everyone in the family mark the attractions they didn’t want to miss.
 Once there, we used the app constantly during our visit to figure out where we were and to help decide where to go to next.

 Tip!
 If you don’t have a data plan, don’t worry, there’s free WiFi available throughout the park!

 The app was so helpful for checking out wait times and show times, finding rides, and figuring out which restaurant we wanted to go using the interactive park map.
 You can even set up alerts for when ride wait times drop, save your parking information, and check out restaurant menus!
 Download the app on iTunes here.
 Get the app on Google Play here.

 Stay at an onsite hotel

 Many of the Universal Orlando hotels include Unlimited Express Passes and early park access to help you beat the morning rush.
 Since no car is needed, you’ll also save time and money by using the free shuttle service.